 Carl Reichert: Kittens in the Boudoir, Before 1918, canvas cat art print is available in the following sizes.

-Prints and posters normally ship within 3-5 days; however, while we make every effort to deliver your order in the fastest time, the total delivery time could extend from 2-4 weeks.
+Prints and posters normally ship within 3-5 days; however, while we make every effort to deliver your order in the fastest time, the total delivery time could extend to 2 weeks depending upon the shipping method you choose.
 For further information, please read our shipping and handling page.

 Carl Reichert (1836-1918, Austrian) was the son of the Austrian animal and portrait painter Heinrich Reichert.
 Carl, born in 1836 in Vienna, was to follow in his father’s footsteps and become a painter of genre, animals and town scenes.
 But he is most famous for his paintings of animals especially dogs and cats.
 He studied at the Academy of Drawing in Gratz with J. Tunner and E. Moser.
 After that, he moved to Munich and then Rome and studied under Ludwig Passini and Anton Romako from 1866-1867.
 He returned to Austria in 1869 and worked in Vienna and later Gratz.
 He died in Gratz in 1918.